 - What is the time limit for showers?

 You will think of many more questions; we encourage you to discuss them with your host.

-2. Settling in: Your host can help you with many details: setting up a bank account, getting a Washington State ID, and getting a private phone line installed.
+2. Settling in: Your host can help you with many details such as setting up a bank account and getting a Washington State ID.
 Of course your host will give you a house key and teach you how to take the bus to and from school.

 3. Speak as much as possible and ask questions: Do not be embarrassed about your level of English speaking ability.
 You are here to learn!
 Communicate your needs, ask for advice, talk!
 You can't improve your speaking and listening skills if you stay in your room.
 Be sure to talk with all the members of your household.

 4. Host' activities: You will be invited to participate in family activities and outings.
 This is one of the main reasons why you are a part of the home stay program, so try to join them whenever possible.
 If you cannot participate, tell your host family at least one or two days in advance and thank them for including you.
 It's polite to ask them in advance if it will cost extra.
 You can ask "how much shall I pay?" and "how much spending money will I need to bring?"

 5. Your payment: You are responsible to pay your host a monthly stipend.
 The rate is published in the ABODE website, and is not negotiable.
 Your monthly homestay fee payment is due each month on the date you moved in, in full and on time.
 Please contact us immediately if you have any questions regarding your payment.
 The following are examples of things included and not included with your homestay fee:

 - Self served breakfast and lunch and host prepared dinner most nights of the week, 7 days a week for the Traditional homestay only